shiyuLuo2019/ml_summer_school_TTIC/README.md

-# ml_summer_school_TTIC
+# Machine learning summer school at TTI Chicago
-solutions to assignments of machine learning summer school at TTIC(Toyota Technological Institute at Chicago)
+My solutions to assignments of machine learning summer school at TTI Chicago(Toyota Technological Institute at Chicago).